elmejdki/CSS_linter/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+​	Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License